barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 Firstly, my monthly expenses:

 ```
-~ monthly
+~ every 1st day of month
-    month:food        £250
+    month:food                                           £250.00
-    month:fun          £25
+    month:fun                                             £50.00
-    month:other        £25
+    month:other                                           £25.00
-    saved:monthly    -£300
+    saved:monthly
-    expenses:servers   £40
+~ every 1st day of month
+    expenses:web                                          £40.00
-    saved:web         -£40
+    saved:web

+~ every 1st day of month from 2018-03
+    expenses:utilities                                    £75.00
+    saved:utilities
-~ monthly from 2018-03
+~ every 15th day of month from 2018-03
-    expenses:rent        £1200
+    expenses:rent                                       £1300.00
-    expenses:tax:council  £100
+    expenses:tax:council                                  £82.00
-    saved:rent          -£1300
+    saved:rent
-    expenses:utilities    £185
-    saved:utilities      -£185
+~ every 16th day of month from 2018-03
+    expenses:insurance                                    £15.00
+    saved:insurance
 ```

-This is based on experience, with some speculation.

-It's in two chunks because I'll be moving out of my current place and renting a new flat some time in March.
+This is based on experience.
+It's in two chunks because I moved to London in March.

 Now, my monthly income:

 ```
-~ monthly from 2018-06
+~ every 30th day of month from 2018-04
+    saved:clothing                                        £13.00
+    saved:gift                                            £20.00
+    saved:health                                           £7.00
+    saved:household                                       £15.00
+    saved:insurance                                       £15.00
-    saved:invest     £350
+    saved:invest                                         £116.00
-    saved:monthly    £350
+    saved:monthly                                        £380.46
-    saved:travel      £50
+    saved:phone                                           £13.00
-    saved:rent      £1500
+    saved:rent                                          £1700.00
+    saved:tech                                            £13.00
+    saved:travel                                          £25.00
-    saved:utilities  £200
+    saved:utilities                                      £100.00
-    saved:web         £50
+    saved:web                                             £60.00
+    expenses:tax:income                                  £848.20
+    expenses:tax:ni                                      £382.61
+    liabilities:loan:slc                                 £100.00
+    assets:pension:civilservice                          £219.51
+    income:job                                         -£4027.78
+    assets:pension:civilservice                          £890.14
-    income:job     -£2500
+    income:job                                          -£890.14
 ```

-This is based entirely on speculation, so it will almost certainly change.
+This is based on my pay in April.
+The month-to-month allocation of cash to `saved:...` categories will vary a little.

-Notice how I'm only spending £300 of `saved:monthly` a month, but I'm adding £350 to it.
+Notice how I'm only spending £325 of `saved:monthly` a month, but I'm adding £380 to it.
 I do this with all the savings accounts, gradually building up a buffer so I will not be living paycheck to paycheck.

 ### Forecasting